Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 7. Work on Your Flexibility and Mobility

 Good mobility is essential when walking on rugged trails for long hours.
-Tight muscles increase the risk of stiffness, pain, and injury.
-A flexible body moves more comfortably and recovers faster after every session.
+Tight muscles can increase the risk of stiffness, pain, and injury.
+A flexible body moves more comfortably and can recover more easily after training sessions.

 Areas to stretch: